 - Operating on uneven ground or slope.
 One of the most common causes for a dump truck to tip over is operating on uneven ground.
 Dumping on ground that is sloped or not level presents more of a chance for the weight of the load or bed to shift and cause an overturn incident.
 When the bed overturns it can cause the cab to overturn as well if the truck does not have an articulating dump bed.

 - Shifting load.
-Mentioned above, a load that shifts to one side or to the back of the bed can cause a tip over incident.
+As mentioned above, a load that shifts to one side or to the back of the bed can cause a tip over incident.

 - Soft material.
 Many times at construction sites operators pull onto an area they think is solid and even, however, after they begin to dump the weight of the shifting load causes the material under the truck to shift which can lead to overturn.